Who is it for?

 What are the key benefits?

-Did you know that if you enrol on Essential Copy-Editing you will get a free e-learning module (worth £29 to £115), plus a free training manual for Successful Editorial Freelancing (worth £70) to help you plan and develop your new career.
+Did you know that if you enrol on Essential Copy-Editing you will get two free e-learning modules (worth between £70 to £115) to help you support your training and develop your new career.

 Good grammar is essential for a copy-editor.
 We strongly recommend you also work through Essential Grammar.
 This normally costs £70 but if booked at the same time as Essential Copy-Editing the price is reduced to £35.